walterpg/google-drive-sync/docs2/privacy/index.md

 When visiting this site, "cookies" may be placed on your device (computer, mobile, or tablet).
 A cookie is a small text file that is placed on your device by websites you visit.
-The only purpose of cookies on this site is "technical", that is, to provide form and function to your browsing session.
+The only purpose of cookies on this site is "technical", that is, to provide form and function to your site browsing experience.

 Some sites may use cookies to "personalize" or "analyze" your usage; this site does not use cookies in this way.
 Except for cookies that record your preferences or consent, all cookies issued by the site are created with "session lifetime".
 That